-If you’re responsible for navigating the healthcare labyrinth yourself, it could be easy to just give up and hope you don’t get sick.
+If you’re responsible for navigating the healthcare labyrinth by yourself, it would be easy to just give up and hope you don’t get sick.
 In fact, research shows that almost 28% of people who identify as self-employed lack health insurance.
 But going without health insurance could actually cost you much more than a headache if you actually need medical care.

 So we’re here with some tips for getting through the open enrollment season.